-Defining the minimal requirements for implementing stroke thrombectomy programs in low resource settings
+Developing capacity for stroke thrombectomy in low resource settings

 Background

 The Global Burden of Disease study estimated that in 2016 there were 5.5 million deaths and 116.4 million disability-adjusted life years (DALYs) lost due to stroke, making it the second most common cause of death worldwide.
-Due to the significant burden stroke has been designated as one of the priorities by the World Health Organization.
-87% of DALYs lost due to stroke and 86% of stroke-related mortality occurs in LMICs.
+From 1990 to 2016 the global incidence of stroke has decreased; however the incidence has risen in sub-Saharan Africa and Asia.
+Notably, 87% of DALYs lost due to stroke and 86% of stroke-related mortality occurs in LMICs.
+Given the significant burden stroke has been designated as one of the priorities by the World Health Organization.
 A recent survey of 17 African countries demonstrated that there were only 5 stroke units and 2 designated stroke centers.

-Considering this data alongside disparities in advanced treatment options like mechanical thrombectomy, our objective is to better understand what equipment, staff, and resources are required to perform a safe and effective MT for acute ischemic stroke caused by a large vessel occlusion (LVO).
-We are seeking insights from medical practitioners worldwide who conduct mechanical thrombectomy to understand what they believe are the minimum, essential human resources, systems and infrastructure necessary to perform the procedure safely and effectively.
+We are currently seeking insights from medical practitioners worldwide who perform mechanical thrombectomy to understand what they believe are the minimum, essential human resources, systems and infrastructure necessary to perform the procedure safely and effectively.
 We also aim to determine the differences between practitioners perception of the minimal requirements versus the optimal or desired resources.
 We aim to use this data to help inform healthcare systems and governments which are trying to develop MT capabilities as part of their national or regional stroke programs.

 Join us in our quest to make stroke care accessible to everyone